openstack-archive/searchlight/doc/source/searchlightapi.rst

 Querying available plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Searchlight indexes Openstack resources as defined by installed plugins.
+Searchlight indexes OpenStack resources as defined by installed plugins.
 In
-general, a plugin maps directly to an Openstack resource type.
+general, a plugin maps directly to an OpenStack resource type.
 For instance, a
 plugin might index nova instances, or glance images.
 There may be multiple
-plugins related to a given Openstack project (an example being glance images
+plugins related to a given OpenStack project (an example being glance images
 and metadefs).

 A given deployment may not necessarily expose all available plugins.